codecygen/072-NextJS-Meetup-App/README.md

 - Next-Dynamic-Routing-Folder-Method
 - Next-Including-Special-Component-To-Wrap-All-Components
 - Next-ReRouting-To-Other-Dynamic-Or-Static-Link-useRouter-Hook
+- Next-Data-Fetching-For-Static-Pages-getStaticProps()-SSG-Static-Site-Generation
-- Next-Data-Fetching-For-Static-Pages-getStaticProps()
+- Next-Data-Fetching-For-Static-Pages-ServerSideProps()-SSR-Server-Side-Rendering

 Highlights:
-getStaticProps is good for SEO. getStaticProps is a reserved name.Next.js will look for this function and executes it during the pre-rendering process and prepare the HTML file with data instead of rendering it inside the client's browser.
+- getStaticProps is good for SEO. getStaticProps is a reserved name.Next.js will look for this function and executes it during the pre-rendering process and prepare the HTML file with data instead of rendering it inside the client's browser.

+- getServerSideProp is a reserved name.
+Next.js will look for this function and executes it on the server side.
+This function is good if your database is updating really frequently and in case you want to reach out to request and response's from the server you need this function.
+HTML data will be loaded on the client which will be also good for SEO.